 Less a Declaration Than Some Thoughts

-While I certainly have opinions, I’m not really inclined to issue declarations.
-Although, as colonists, we did sign one rather significant statement of that sort some years ago, in the end declarations aren’t really very American: we leave declarations and manifestos to the Europeans.
+While I certainly have opinions, I am not really inclined to issue declarations.
+Although, as colonists, we signed one rather significant statement of that sort some years ago, in the end, declarations are not very American; we leave declarations and manifestos to the Europeans.
 To sign a declaration suggests a concordance of thoughts and values, a rare occurrence these days, or suggests having accepted the lowest common denominator.
 Today, at least regarding landscape architecture, that common denominator is stewardship and sustainable practice.

 An adage tells us that beauty is in the eye of the beholder.
-Yet with only rare exception, cultural norms circumscribe, and therefore to some degree determine, personal aesthetic responses.
-Admittedly, no designer is capable of creating places perceived by everyone as beautiful, nor regarded as meaningful, even within the arena of a relatively small community.
-We may have some agreement on functional issues, and perhaps on certain cultural values as well.
+Yet, with only rare exception, cultural norms circumscribe, and therefore to some degree determine, personal aesthetic responses.
+Admittedly, no designer is capable of creating places perceived by everyone as beautiful or regarded as meaningful, even within the arena of a relatively small community.1 We may have some agreement on functional issues and perhaps on certain cultural values as well.
 But within any general consensus, considerable variations of opinion will inform the appreciation of beauty.
 Nevertheless, we can seek to create landscapes perceived as pleasurable and beautiful by a majority of those who visit or live in them, even if those efforts remain at the level of aspiration.
-Through an understanding of social mores, values, and tastes, the profession should be able to envision places exceeding in quality those already existing, or those within the current memories of future occupants and users.
-Beauty is hardly the composition of form, space, and color alone, but more a conglomerate phenomenon that surpasses any single factor taken in isolation, as true sustainability surpasses the checklist of factors needed to meet LEED certification.
+Through an understanding of social mores, values, and tastes, the profession should be able to envision places exceeding in quality those already existing or those within the current memories of future occupants and users.
+Beauty is hardly the composition of form, space, and color alone, but more a conglomerate phenomenon that surpasses any single factor taken in isolation, just as true sustainability surpasses the checklist of factors needed to achieve LEED (Leadership in Energy and Environmental Design) certification.

-Sustainable is not antithetical to beautiful; nor is beautiful antithetical to sustainable.
+Sustainable is not antithetical to beautiful nor is beautiful antithetical to sustainable.
 Environments can, and I believe should, represent an approach of both/and rather than either/or.
-An exemplary landscape from the past is the Courtyard of the Oranges in Seville, a setting that through almost a millennium of existence has provided a place of beauty, intelligence, and responsibility working together.
+An exemplary landscape from the past is the Patio de los Naranjos in Seville, a setting that through almost a millennium of existence has provided a place of beauty, intelligence, and responsibility working together.
 Orange trees will not thrive in Seville’s climate without human support.
 In creating the orange grove and its courtyard—originally the forecourt to a mosque—its makers devised a system of channels by which to irrigate the trees.
 They did not conceive their system of irrigation without a nod to beauty, however, and sought the exquisite as well as the functional.
 While providing a consistent water supply tempered by controlled evaporation, the courtyard’s makers used the patterning of irrigation rills to invigorate the precisely executed ground plane of tawny brick.
-Standing apart from this tonal homogeneity, are two overflowing fountains of marble that have shared water with the orange trees while standing as the focal points of the space.
+Standing apart from this tonal homogeneity are two overflowing fountains of marble that have shared water with the orange trees while standing as the focal points of the space.

-With the Reconquest, the Catholic Church superimposed a colossal cathedral upon the body of the mosque, and in the process appropriated the Islamic courtyard and its orange trees.
-While an Islamic construction, this paradise of trees with their golden fruits possessed sufficient beauty to survive the transfer of ownership and conversion of religion.
-The courtyard was retained, not for its harvest but for its beauty and symbolism.
+With the Reconquest in medieval Spain, the Catholic Church superimposed a colossal cathedral upon the body of the mosque and in the process appropriated the Islamic courtyard and its orange trees.
+While an Islamic construction, this paradise of trees with their golden fruits possessed sufficient beauty to survive the conversion of ownership and religion.
+The courtyard was retained not for its harvest but for its beauty and symbolism.
 Beauty trumped the change of faith.
 While we appreciate aqueducts and expressways for their efficiency and performance, we also appreciate places primarily or solely for their beauty, with a concord somehow collectively and perhaps even mysteriously achieved.
 There is no reason why a landscape cannot be sustainable, ecological, resilient, robust, enfranchising—or whatever the current buzzword or interest may be—and also be beautiful.

-It seems to me that the challenge to landscape architecture today is not only to achieve peace with planetary systems, but also to elevate pragmatic demands to the level of poetics.
-In other words, treat as poetry what may first appear to be prose.
-In his own declaration made some forty years ago, the sculptor Claes Oldenburg phrased it this way: “I am for an art that embroils itself with the everyday crap and still comes out on top.”
-There’s a lot more crap today, and more pressing issues, than in the 1960s when Oldenburg made his statement—but also a lot more opportunity for pairing responsibility and beauty, not as an either/or but as a both/and.
+It seems to me that the challenge to landscape architecture today is not only to achieve peace with planetary systems but also to elevate pragmatic demands to the level of poetics—in other words, treat as poetry what may first appear to be prose.
+In his own declaration made some 40 years ago, the sculptor Claes Oldenburg phrased it this way: “I am for an art that embroils itself with the everyday crap and still comes out on top.”3 There is a lot more crap today and more pressing issues than in the 1960s when Oldenburg made his statement, but also a lot more opportunity for pairing responsibility and beauty, not as an either/or but as a both/and.

-For four views of this thorny subject see Marc Treib, ed., Meaning in Landscape Architecture & Gardens, Oxon, UK: Routledge, 2009.
+1. For four views of this thorny subject, see Marc Treib, ed., Meaning in Landscape Architecture & Gardens (Oxon, UK: Routledge, 2009)